dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ```
  kubectl patch logcollector.operator.tigera.io tigera-secure --type merge -p '{"spec":{"collectProcessPath":"Enabled"}}'
 ```

+Enabling/Disabling collectProcessPath causes a rolling update of the calico-node.

 #### View process path and arguments in flow logs using Kibana.

 Navigate to the Kibana Flow logs dashboard to view process path and arguments associated with a flow log entry.